-“Professional pilot” study program has been approved by the Civil Aviation Authority of the Czech Republic.
-The Faculty of Transportation Sciences of CTU has the certificate of the Flying Training Organisation No. 010.
-Students get theoretical training in accordance with the European regulations and practical training is provided by the partner airlines of the faculty.
-Students take an exam at the Civil aviation Authority of the Czech Republic at the end of their studies.
+The "Professional Pilot" programme curriculum is approved by the Civil Aviation Authority of the Czech Republic.
+The CTU Faculty of Transportation Sciences holds certificate of the Flying Training Organization No. 010.
+Students receive theoretical training in accordance with the European regulations as well as practical training provided by the partner airlines of the faculty.
+Upon completion of their training, students take an exam at the Civil Aviation Authority of the Czech Republic.

-Vlad talked to GoStudy blog editor about his experience of becoming a student and how they teach civil pilots in the Czech Republic.
+Vlad talked to the GoStudy blog editor about how, against all odds, he still managed to get admitted and about the ways civil aviation pilots are trained in the Czech Republic.